August 13th, 2018

 Distance: 8 PCT miles, 2 miles to SC, 5 miles on Alt trail; 15 total

-I got my boxes first and drooled over the new shoes.
+I got my boxes and drooled over the new shoes.
 But before putting them on, I needed to wash myself and clothes.
 I couldn’t get the shoes dirty right off the bat!
 The showers were $2 for 3 minutes, so I had to be quick.
 At least they provided towels.
-While Suvi and I combined our laundy, we also went in together on a large pizza.
+While Suvi and I combined our laundry, we also went in together on a large pizza.

 Half of one of these pizzas turned out to be so filling, I could barely eat anything the rest of the day.
 In fact, I had nothing but trail mix for dinner.
 It was one of the best pizzas I’ve had…more like a deep-dish style than most.
 There were a ton of hikers drifting through but plenty of space and amenities for everyone.
 The place does well selling pizzas and showers!

-Unfortunately the wifi sucked and there was no signal.
+Unfortunately the wifi sucked and there was no cell signal.
 But that gave me an excuse not to have to play with my phone.
 Instead, I nibbled on the remains of the pizza and repackaged my food for the next leg.
 I also tried on the new shoes and was alarmed to find that the right one felt pretty tight.
 They are the same size and model as the first ones but a previous version, Altra Superior 3.0’s.

 I have the same pair at home and I had already found that I needed half a size larger, but that 9.5’s were a bit too roomy.
 Now it seems that my foot has grown more and I may need a size 10 (I used to fit into women’s 8.5).
 It is very common for a thru-hiker’s feet to grow.
 I am also wearing thicker socks, so that is another factor.
 I may need to switch back to thinner ones.
 At least the tightness did not cause me pain…yet.